SSpeights/PowerShellGuide/discovery-in-powershell.md

 This is the "broad to narrow" search way to find commands in powershell.
 If you are just beginning with PowerShell, it is probably a good idea to find at least some of your commands like this.

-**Achtung: Don't forget - you can also google! **If this seems like too much work, I also found the "stop-computer" cmdlet by googling with "Powershell command to shut down computer": "stop-computer" was the first result; so in my opinion, googling is also a plausible alternative to discover PS-cmdlets, that allows you find what you want to do in plain text!
+**Achtung: Don't forget to google! **If this seems like a lot of work, I also found the "stop-computer" cmdlet by googling with "Powershell command to shut down computer": "stop-computer" was the first result; so in my opinion, googling is also a plausible alternative to discover PS-cmdlets, that allows you find what you want to do in plain text!
 Try googling for "Test network connection with PowerShell" and see what you get.

 ## Exemplary help

-Not only does Powershell have help, it also has
+Not only does Powershell offer help pages from the console, you can call actual examples.

+Let's say you decide to not only save yourself from burnout but also save the company some money, by automating shutdown for yourtest and production remote systems - also at 18:00 everyday and you need a report of the results.
+To retrieve cmdlet examples, you add an "example" switch to your help cmdlet: `get-help stop-computer -example`.

+Examples are displayed in the console.
+Example number 2 fits your use case nicely and so you add it to a powershell script and schedule it to run at 18:00.

 * There are generally two ways to view help in the console itself or online - you can access both types from the command line. for help, just like anything else PowerShell, I recommend that you use the console.
 But, if you absolutely must have a more easily readable format, or if you cannot get the entire help page onto your computer you can always go online by adding the `-online` paramemter to your `get-help` command.